NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ## Assembly Drawings

-The assembly drawings for the BBB in [BBB-assembly.md](BBB-assembly.md).
+The assembly drawings for the BBB are in [BBB-Assembly.md](BBB-Assembly.md).

 ## Preparation